Home | Volume 48 | Article number 95

 Tables Up Down

-Table 1: percentage of HIV seronegative adults who reported awareness of PrEP as an HIV prevention measure based on unaided recall, and the percentage open to using PrEP, South African National HIV, Behaviour, And Health Survey, 2017/2018
+Table 1: percentage of HIV seronegative adults who reported awareness of PrEP as an HIV prevention measure based on unaided recall, and the percentage open to using PrEP, South African National HIV, Behaviour, and Health Survey, 2017/2018

-Table 1.1: percentage of HIV seronegative adults who reported awareness of PrEP as an HIV prevention measure based on unaided recall, and the percentage open to using PrEP, South African National HIV, Behaviour, And Health Survey, 2017/2018
+Table 1.1: percentage of HIV seronegative adults who reported awareness of PrEP as an HIV prevention measure based on unaided recall, and the percentage open to using PrEP, South African National HIV, Behaviour, and Health Survey, 2017/2018

 Table 2: adjusted prevalence ratios for factors associated with openness towards using daily oral PrEP among HIV seronegative adults (N = 13, 610)